irrdnet/irrd/docs/admins/object-validation.rst

   Validation fails on attributes that are not known, or object classes that are not known.
 Values of all fields are validated.
-  Unknown object classes that start with ``*xx`` are silently ignored, as these are harmless artifacts from certain legacy IRRd versions.
+  Unknown object classes that start with ``*xx`` are silently ignored, as these are harmless artefacts from certain legacy IRRd versions.

 In addition, the following validation changes to primary/lookup keys apply in non-strict mode: